paradisec-archive/PARADISEC_workflows/10_quality_control.md

 Click on the *Sheet* tab, select the comma from the dropdown menu for the columns separator, then name your output file and select the location where you want to save it.

-#### Bulk output media reports using CLI on Mac
+#### Bulk output media reports using MediaInfo App & Terminal on Mac

 The Mac MediaInfo app differs from the Windows version in that you cannot view sheets, or export bulk reports using the GUI.
 I have downloaded the app from the Mac App Store, as suggested on the MediaInfo webpage.

 You first need to create a .txt file that lists the specifications you want to export, and name this file *"Options.txt"*.
 Again, as with the Windows specifications, you will need to experiment with how they are named.
-Here is suggested content for *Options.txt* for video reporting:
+Here is some suggested content for *Options.txt* for video reporting:

 ```
 General;%FileName%,%Format%,%Format_Profile%,%CodecID%,%FileSize%,%Duration%,%OverallBitRate%,%FileExtension%,